aristanetworks/ansible-cvp/docs/cv_container.md

 - `topology`: Topology to build on Cloudvision.
 - `cvp_facts`: Current facts collecting on CVP by a previous task
-- `save_topology`: Boolean to save and create tasks on CVP.
 - `mode`: Define how module should work with container topology.
 Value can be:
     - `merge`: Combine the new container topology with the existing topology.
     - `override`: Discard the entire existing container topology and replace it with the new topology.